In this article, we are going to discuss the Organelles meaning.

 Organelles Without Membrane: Cell wall, Ribosomes, Cytoskeleton

-Single membrane-bound organelles: Vacuole, Lysosome, Golgi Apparatus, Endoplasmic Reticulum are some single membrane-bound organelles.
+Single membrane-bound Organelles: Vacuole, Lysosome, Golgi Apparatus, Endoplasmic Reticulum are some single membrane-bound Organelles.

 Double Membrane-Bound Organelles: Nucleus, mitochondria and chloroplast.

-Difference between Organs and Organelles
+The difference between Organs and Organelles

 The Main Difference between an Organ and an Organelle is That -